HIST 101H. Western Civilization to 1000 CE. 1 Unit.

 HIST 200.
 Approaches to History.
 1 Unit.

 This is a methodology course designed to introduce History majors to the evolution of historical interpretations and assumptions and to different approaches to studying the past.
 Provides foundations in information literacy, research skills, and persuasive writing.
 Open to History majors and by permission of instructor.
+To be taken in fall semester of sophomore year.
+Offered in fall semesters only.

 This course surveys the history of modern Sub-Saharan Africa from pre-colonial times.
 Special emphasis is placed on African culture, politics, economics and society, with a focus on southern Africa; the role of imperialism and racism (apartheid); and the decolonization movement in the second half of the twentieth century.